Editors should consider retracting a publication if:

-- they have clear evidence that the findings are unreliable, either as a result of misconduct (e.g. data fabrication) or falsification (eg image manipulation) or honest error (e.g. miscalculation or experimental error)
+They have clear evidence that the findings are unreliable, either as a result of major error (eg, miscalculation or experimental error), or as a result of fabrication (eg, of data) or falsification (eg, image manipulation)

-- the findings have previously been published elsewhere without proper attribution, permission or justification (i.e. cases of redundant publication)
+The findings have previously been published elsewhere without proper attribution to previous sources or disclosure to the editor, permission to republish, or justification (ie, cases of redundant publication)

-- it has been published on the basis of a manipulated peer review process
+It has been published solely on the basis of a compromised or manipulated peer review process

 Notices of retraction should: